Zandian1/zandian1.github.io/index.md

   <body>
   <p1>
-  On-going self study attempting to learn HTML CSS and Javascript, stay tuned.
+  On-going study to learn HTML CSS and Javascript which will be implemented on this website, stay tuned.
   <br></p1>

   <ul>